 Because the batteries will sit so low on the floor of each vehicle model, passengers will prove delighted by the spaciousness of each bus.

-The electric powertrain is hugely reduced in size from its gas-guzzling predecessors.
-In fact, it will measure just five metres long, which equates to unprecedented space for people, boxes, tools, and other objects alike.
+The electric powertrain is significantly reduced in size from its gas-guzzling predecessors.
+It will measure just five metres long, which equates to unprecedented space for people, boxes, tools, and other objects alike.

 What’s more, each of these new models represents a fully electric vehicle, which means zero emissions.

 At a time when the planet evidences the dramatic beginnings of climate change, it’s crucial that CO2 levels get reduced.
 Dramatically.
 Volkswagen has taken up this imperative while still keeping its customers in mind.

 Currently, VW offers the Golf GTE, an innovation in automotive engineering.
 It proves stylish and comfortable and boasts the performance and handling of a sports car.
 But at the touch of a button, you can switch into fully electric, GTE mode.

 VW is also developing a plug-in, petrol-electric hybrid that’s a serious stunner.
 The T-Prime concept car represents the next generation of Sports Utility Vehicles (SUVs).
 Instead of buttons, it’s powered through voice and gesture controls.

 It also features an interactive touchscreen.
 The hybrid engine combines a turbocharged 2.0-litre four-cylinder petrol engine with an electric motor producing 100kW and 350Nm.

 Other VW Electric Vehicles to Watch Out For